DWE-CLOUD/RaND0X-Ransomware/README.md

 # RaND0X-Ransomware
-A full functional Ransomeware made with pyhton
+A full functional Ransomeware made with python

 Ransomeware is made for educational purpose therefore the project is limited to the public version